-Proposed Law: Beginning July 1, 2016, this bill imposes a 0.75% tax on a renter, as defined, for a qualified heavy equipment rental, as defined.
+Proposed Law: Beginning July 1, 2016 and ending July 1, 2026, this bill imposes7 a 0.75% tax on a renter, as defined, for a qualified heavy equipment rental, as defined.
 The proposed tax is in lieu of any property tax on this equipment.
 The bill requires the heavy equipment's qualified renter to collect the tax on the rental price, and requires the BOE to administer the tax.
+A qualified renter is relieved from the tax for accounts found worthless and charged-off for income tax purposes.